*FTC Disclosure - If you make a purchase through a link on this site, we may receive a small commission on the transaction - at no extra cost to you.*

-Try leaning forward and raising your arms above your head to make sure it doesn’t ride up or that you’re not spilling out of the top or bottoms of the cups.
+Try leaning forward and reach up with your arms above your head to make sure it doesn’t ride up or that you’re not spilling out of the top or bottoms of the cups.

-A girl’s first bra has to look great under your clothing, and the best styles are those that disappear completely under whatever you’re wearing.
+Training bras have to look great with what you're wearing, and the best styles are those that disappear completely under your clothing.

-Wear a simple tank top or tee when bra shopping and always make sure to slip it on over any bra you try.
+A great way to check it out is to wear a simple tank top or t shirt when bra shopping and always make sure to slip it on over any bra you try.

-This ensures that the outline of the cups is laying smoothly against your skin, the fabric and color don’t show through, and that the back band doesn’t create any unsightly lumps or bumps.
+This will show you whether or not the outline is laying smoothly against your skin, the fabric and color don’t show through, and that the back band doesn’t create any unsightly lumps or bumps.

-You’ll get a better idea of how your bra will look when you wear it if you take an extra moment to pop your shirt on when you’re in the fitting room.
+Want to get a better idea of how well your bra will look over your clothing?
+Take an extra moment to pop your shirt on when you’re in the fitting room.

-Lingerie and intimate apparel professionals know which styles are the best picks and how to get the size just right.
+Lingerie and intimate apparel professionals who work in the industry know which styles are the best picks and how to get the size just right.

-You’ll quickly learn when shopping for your first bra that there are some pretty styles out there that are also super uncomfortable.
+You’ll quickly learn when shopping for a girls first bra that there are some pretty styles out there that are also super uncomfortable.

 Try several styles and look for ultra soft fabrics like microfiber and cotton with a touch of spandex - softer materials that stretch offer an easier and more comfortable fit.